 What went wrong for him?
 A lack of focus?
 A problem of fate?
 The number forty?
 Or was his book haunted?

 In this train ride of an American biography, Tucker Lieberman tells the story of the would-be scholar of eunuchs.
 It is an essay about war, racism, gender, time, mortality, free will, money, argument, information architecture, and why a writer might not finish a book.

-Please request the paperback from your local independent bookstore or library!
+You can request the paperback from your local independent bookstore or library!
 Ask for Ten Past Noon by Tucker Lieberman, ISBN 978-1-7329060-4-4.
-It is also available through Amazon and Barnes & Noble.

 Author: Tucker Lieberman

 Publisher: Glyph Torrent, February 2020

 ISBN 978-1-7329060-5-1 eBook

 Haunted by his acquaintance with the late author of Eunuchry, Tucker Lieberman wrote the ghost story “Exit Interview” for DefCon One’s “imaginary friends” fiction anthology, I Didn’t Break the Lamp.
 His recent books include Painting Dragons: What Storytellers Need to Know About Writing Eunuch Villains and Bad Fire: A Memoir of Disruption.

 At Brown University, he received the Casey Shearer Memorial Award for Creative Nonfiction and a bachelor’s degree in philosophy.
 He earned a postgraduate degree in journalism from Boston University.